ignacio-mrtz/ml-zoomcamp/zoomcamp_midterm_project/README.md

 ## Usage

-You can run the project locally or deploy or use the environment on AWS Elastic Beanstalk which url is specified in the predict_test.py file.
+You can run the project locally or utilize the web service hosted on AWS Elastic Beanstalk with the predict_test.py file.